amda-phd/femhoot-api/readme.md

   - `MONGO_HOST`, `MONGO_PORT` and `MONGO_NAME`: Provide the parameters to produce the uri and the name of the database (Mongo instance) that will be connected.
 Suitable for _dev_ and _local_ environments.
   - `MONGO_USER`, `MONGO_PASSWORD` and `MONGO_CLUSTER`: Provide an external cluster and its credentials.
 - All the models contained in the db/models folder are loaded on server startup.
 Suitable for _prod_ environments.
-- All the requests to the API logs can be saved to a MongoDB collection via `pino-mongodb`.
-The logs collection doesn't necesarily have to be in the same instance as the models.
-In fact, the load to the database will be better distributed if a different instance of Mongo is used.
-  - **Beware**: `MONGO_LOG_URI` and `MONGO_LOG_COLLECTION` must be provided as environment variables when invoking `npm run start:log`.
-  - Local version of this function works on very generic local database name and collection.
-Try it on `npm run start:log:local`.

-### Redis

-- `ioredis` connects to the Redis databases via `hapi-redis2`.
-The provided parameters can be:
-  - `REDIS_URL`: Single url containing the connection to the 0 instance of a Redis database.
-  - `REDIS_PORT`and `REDIS_HOST`: If provided instead of `REDIS_URL` they will be used to create the url.
-  - `REDIS_USER`: If needed to construct the connection url.
-  - `REDIS_PASSWORD`: If needed to access the database.
-- The list `databases` contains the names that will be assigned to each Redis (numeric) database using:
-  - Even numbers for local and development.
-  - Odd numbers as testing databases.
-  - 0-1 will be reserved as cache for the `hapi-rate-limitor`plugin.
-- The class `RedisModel` will produce a extendable new family of methods to interact with each new Redis client in a more friendly manner.
-General methods will be stored in `RedisModel` and specific methods, if needed, will extend that class and will be stored in `/redis/models`.

-### SQL

-- A `Sequelize` instance is created and exposed in the server.
-It accepts as connection parameters:
-  - `SQL_DIALECT`: Only SQL dialects accepted by Sequelize will be admited.
-Remember that `sqlite` dialect will expect a database route.
-  - `SQL_ROUTE`: If the dialect of choice is `sqlite` (very useful for local environments), this parameter needs to be provided.
-It will contain the absolute route where the SQLite databases are stored.
-  - `SQL_NAME`: Required to access the exact database within the provided location, no matter the dialect.
-  - `SQL_HOST`, `SQL_USER`, `SQL_PASSWORD`: Provide this in case the SQL dialect requires host and credentials to be accessed.
-- The Sequelize models are loaded into the server just like the ones from Mongoose, by scanning whatever model saved in `/sql/models`.